benhook1013/space-game/lib/ui/README.md

   game loop.
 - UI reads and updates game state through simple `ValueNotifier`s or callbacks exposed by `SpaceGame`.
+- Text is rendered with `GameText` to keep styling consistent and honour the global text scale factor.
 - Keep rendering separate from gameplay logic to simplify testing.

 ## Overlays